dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Protocol-Processors.md

 ## Protocol to Update Processor

-The Protocol to Update Processor is a processor which operates using the supplied Query and Update processors, see [[Configuration API - Query Processors|Configuration-Query-Processors]] and [[Configuration API - Update Processors|Configuration-Update-Processors]] for details on configuring these.
+The Protocol to Update Processor is a processor which operates using the supplied Query and Update processors, see [Configuration API - Query Processors](Configuration-Query-Processors.md) and [Configuration API - Update Processors](Configuration-Update-Processors.md) for details on configuring these.

 ```turtle